river-of-code/quill-rails/README.md

 Because this includes Quill assets, you can also refer to the [Quill Documentation](http://quilljs.com/docs/editor/) to use other, more custom, features.

+# Changelog

+### 0.1.4
+* Added 'value' option for the helper function (thanks nerdyglasses!)
+* Updated from Quill 0.13 to 0.15

 # Roadmap

 The following features would be nice to have:

-- Configuring the default quill_editor e.g. pass in content, change wrapper, change theme, etc.
+- Configuring the default quill_editor e.g. change wrapper, change theme, etc.
 - Have a form helper tag (f.quill_editor)
 - Parse any RTE input for malicious tags